-Data security is a major concern for travelers today, and with Russia hosting the World Cup this year, articles and stories about data security have been even more frequent in the media from Conde Nast Traveler to The Harvard Business Review.
-Funny, but not funny!
-We may listen to the warnings about data security breaches during this major event, but on a regular basis when we travel, most of us underestimate the risk to our personal data that comes with connecting to public, shared, or unsecure WiFi.
-Few people are suspicious of a luxury hotel’s lobby WiFi or would hesitate to send work emails from the public airport network, or at business conference event.
-But you can outsmart potential hackers!
+Data security is a major concern for all types of travelers, and with recent features from Conde Nast Traveler to The Harvard Business Review, it's clearly an issue that is here to stay.
+We may listen to the warnings about data security breaches during major public security breaches or around international events like the FIFA World Cup, but on a regular basis when we travel, most of us underestimate the risk to our personal data that comes with connecting to public, shared, or unsecure WiFi.
+Few people are suspicious of a luxury hotel’s lobby WiFi or would hesitate to send work emails from the public airport network or business conference - but hackers are smart and like to attack where you're least prepared!

 If you are traveling abroad anywhere this summer, read this: Our 8 Simple Tips That Can Help Save Your Data.